Abstract:

 Polygonatum sibiricum (T3), and

-Polygonatum kingianum (T4)) were planted in the stand, with no medicinal herb as control.
-A one-year intercropping experiment was conducted to determine the growth indicators of medicinal herbs, soil physicochemical properties, and soil enzyme activity in the test stand to understand the impact of bamboo-herb intercropping on plantation soil.
+Polygonatum kingianum (T4) were planted in the stand, with no medicinal herb as control.
+In order to understand the impact of bamboo-herb intercropping on plantation soil, a one-year intercropping experiment was conducted to determine the growth indicators of medicinal herbs, soil physicochemical properties, and soil enzyme activity in the test stand.
 The results showed that short-term intercropping with four medicinal herbs reduced soil water content, bulk density, pH, total phosphorus and potassium nutrient abundance, but increased available phosphorus and potassium content and acid phosphatase activity.
 In the D1 test stand, the four medicinal herbs had higher newly underground root (block) stem mass, but soil organic matter and nitrogen nutrient content decreased.
 T1 and T2 mode showed higher soil nutrient content and enzyme activity, while T4 was the lowest of the four modes.
-In summary, intercropping can reduce soil bulk density and enhance the effectiveness of plantation soil nutrients by increasing soil enzyme activity.
-Higher yields can be achieved at the D1 test stand, but organic fertilizer needs to be applied to supplement soil fertility.
+In summary, intercropping could reduce soil bulk density and enhance the effectiveness of plantation soil nutrients by increasing soil enzyme activity.
+Higher yields could be achieved at the D1 test stand, but organic fertilizer should to be applied to supplement soil fertility.
 Among these medicinal herbs,

 B. striata and